jlchn/install/prometheus/metrics/host/cpu.md

 CPU is verving the interrupt requests.

 #### guest and guest nice
-he process (a hypervisor) is running a virtual CPU.
+the percentage of time spent by the CPU or CPUs to run a virtual processor.
 These numbers are already included in user and nice.

 ### Get the Raw Values